sattaman/Spa/README.md

 yarn serve
 ```

-In the main app, ensure the IP is you local IP then run
+In the main app, ensure the IP is your local IP then run

 ```
 yarn